mitchelljohnson3/eggwiki/README.md

 ![](screenshot.png)

-# An Otter Wiki
+# An Egg Wiki

-An Otter Wiki is Python-based software for collaborative content management, called a [wiki](https://en.wikipedia.org/wiki/Wiki).
+An Egg Wiki is Python-based software for collaborative content management, called a [wiki](https://en.wikipedia.org/wiki/Wiki).
 The content is stored in a git repository, which keeps track of all changes.
 [Markdown](https://daringfireball.net/projects/markdown) is used as Markup language.
-An Otter Wiki is written in [python](https://www.python.org/) using the microframework [Flask](http://flask.pocoo.org/).
+An Egg Wiki is written in [python](https://www.python.org/) using the microframework [Flask](http://flask.pocoo.org/).
 [halfmoon](https://www.gethalfmoon.com) is used as CSS framework and [CodeMirror](https://codemirror.net/) as editor.